 Loot crates, or loot boxes as they’re sometimes known, have been in the news a lot over the last few years, but why is that?
 Well, the media and politicians have claimed that they’re a form of gambling, which can also be addictive.
 According to The Guardian, the House of Commons committee advised for Loot crates to be regulated as gambling and for children to be banned from being able to buy them.

-I personally hate loot crates, ignoring the other issues with how they can drain money from your bank account, it can ruin the gameplay by turning every single online game into a pay to win game.
+I personally hate loot crates, ignoring the other issues with how they can drain money from your bank account.
+It can ruin the gameplay by turning every single online game into a pay-to-win game.
 I’ve quit playing a lot of games because of loot crates because it can be impossible to compete, and even if you’re willing to spend every waking moment playing the game to try and compete with the spenders, the playing field often still doesn’t level out.
 I avoid any game made by EA because of this issue.
-This is especially true if you’ve already spent £60 buying the game, no one should then be required to keep spending to get the most from the game.
+This is especially true if you’ve already spent £60 buying the game.
+No one should then be required to keep spending to get the most from the game.

-The majority of the bad bits of gaming have little to do with the games themselves (accept loot crates) and more to do with the people that play them.
+The majority of the bad bits of gaming have little to do with the games themselves (except loot crates) and more to do with the people that play them.
 The social aspect of online gaming can be both good and bad, but that has nothing to do with the game and everything to do with the players.
 So don’t blame the games for the terrible behaviours of some players.

 My Experience With Gaming

 I won’t talk too long about this as this article is already pretty long, so don’t worry.
-Gaming has been apart of my life pretty much from the getgo.
+Gaming has been a part of my life pretty much from the get-go.
 I used it to not only cope with my life as a kid but also as a way to have friends.
 If I had the newest or the best game on the street, then my friends would come over to mine, otherwise, they’d go to hang out with other kids.